asaifee02/semaphoreci-demo/README.md

 # semaphoreci-demo
-A demo repository showcasing how to use semaphoreci to deploy to gke.
+A demo repository showcasing how to use semaphoreci to deploy to google kubernetes engine.